alexjvr1/R.temp/mtDNA_LabBook.md

 The Western clade is characterised by high genetic diversity and population structure (Palo et al. 2004).
 It is suggested that much of this is due to cryptic refugia in central Europe during the last glacial maximum (ref).
 In contrast, the Eastern clade is depauperate of genetic diversity.

+The aim of this study is to study the distribution of genetic variation in Rana temporaria at a fine-scale across Sweden and Switzerland, in order to understand the processes that have resulted in the current spatial genetic variation across the two temperature gradients.

 1. Reconstruct the fine-scale re-colonisation history of Switzerland and Sweden
 2. Characterise geographic distribution of genetic diversity across these similar environmental gradients.